Interaction energies in paranematic colloids: Two particles and constant boundary conditions

 where we recall that $a_2^\e$ is the center of $B_2^\e.$ Then

 so that, pointwise, we have the bound

 with support in the set $\sfrac{1}{\e^2}\leqslant |x-a_2^\e| \leqslant \sfrac{1}{\e^2} + b.$ Then, the energy of $\zeta$ is easily calculated:

-where we plugged in the PDE satisfied by $\Psi_1$ and integrated by parts as before; the signs in front of the boundary integrals reflect our choice that the corresponding unit normals point towards $a_2^\e.$ Each of these integrals can be explicitly estimated (see the proof of Lemma \ref{l.offdiag.terms} for details), and the triangle inequality then implies that
+where we plugged in the PDE satisfied by $\Psi_1$ and integrated by parts as before; the signs in front of the boundary integrals reflect our choice that the corresponding unit normals point towards $a_2^\e.$ Each of these integrals are explicitly estimated {using properties of Bessel functions~$K_0$}, and the triangle inequality then implies that

-This completes the argument. \end{proof} In the next Lemma, we use Lemma \ref{l.normal.der} to control the boundary integral on the right-hand side of \eqref{e.diag}. \begin{lemma} For all $\e > 0$ sufficiently small, we have the estimate
+This completes the proof {using the large argument asymptotics of~$K_0$ (see \eqref{eq.besseldecay}).} \end{proof} In the next Lemma, we use Lemma \ref{l.normal.der} to control the boundary integral on the right-hand side of \eqref{e.diag}. \begin{lemma} For all $b \gg 1$ and $\e^2 b\ll 1$, we have the estimate

 \end{lemma} \begin{proof} \emph{Step 1.} By the triangle inequality,

 The previous lemma shows that the term $R_1$ is controlled by $C\frac{K_0^2(2b)}{\e}, $ so that the proof of the Lemma is completed if we show the same bound for the term $R_2$.